BitcoinDesign/Guide/guide/inheritance-wallet/backup.md

 To achieve this goal, their backup strategy accounts for the following three scenarios:

 1. **Alice and Bob need to recover the wallet themselves**: They might simply need to restore the wallet because one (or both) of them lost access to their phone or computer.
-This route also accounts for one of the most most likely scenarios in which one spouse outlives the other
+This route also accounts for one of the most likely scenarios in which one spouse outlives the other
 1. **A self-sovereign inheritance route for Christina and David**: The children should be able to use their inheritance keys and the backup material without any outside help
 1. **An assisted inheritance route** that provides a fallback in case the self-sovereign inheritance fails.
 It is designed to help Christina and David access the funds through regular inheritance proceedings.